droglenc/NCMTH107/resources/FAQs/AssignmentNotebook.md

 # Getting Started
 Notebooks in RStudio are an efficient way to enter R code, show results of R code, write answers to assignment questions, and compile all of that to a PDF that can be handed in.

-For class assignments, start by downloading (right-click on) [this template](https://raw.githubusercontent.com/droglenc/NCMTH107/gh-pages/resources/FAQs/R%20Assignment%20Template.Rmd) to a folder where you plant to store all of your class-related work.
+For class assignments, start by downloading [this template](https://raw.githubusercontent.com/droglenc/NCMTH107/gh-pages/resources/FAQs/R%20Assignment%20Template.Rmd) (right-click, don't change the name) to a folder where you plan to store all of your class-related work.
 Then open the template in RStudio and change the Author in line 3 to your name.
 Save the template with this change.
 Every time you start an assignment you should open this template file and follow the directions below.

 Open your template file in RStudio and immediately save it (File ..
 Save As) with a different name (e.g., "Assignment1" ... make sure that the name does not have a "dot" in it).
 Then edit the Title in line 2 to something that represents the assignment (e.g., "Linear Regression in R").
 Do not change anything else in the first 21 lines.